DARK-art108/Ritesh_Yadav/_pages/about.md

 ---
 I am primarily interested in Natural Language Processing, Computer Vision, and DevOps.
 My key skills are Text Generation, Prompt Generation, Semantic Similarity ,Object Detection, Amazon Web Services.I am also intrested in building end to end operation pipelines for productionizing of AI Models.I have also used various DevOps tools like Terraform,Kubernetes, Docker, Jenkins, Tensorflow Extended, Kubeflow, Apache Kafka and also have a experience in various databases like MongoDB, Postgres, MySQL, Redis, TimeScaleDB , Firebase, etc.

 I advocate for highly readable and self-contained code.
 Python is what I primarily use for programming.
 I am proficient in TensorFlow and a beginner in PyTorch.
-I usually train models on Google Colab Notebook and on my local workstation(Acer Predator-RTX 3060).Apart from this I also love to participate in various <a href="https://www.kaggle.com/ritesh2000"><font color="#A020F0">Kaggle Competitions</font></a>and hackathons.
+I usually train models on Google Colab Notebook and on my local workstation(Acer Predator-RTX 3060).
+Apart from this I also love to participate in various <a href="https://www.kaggle.com/ritesh2000"><font color="#A020F0">Kaggle Competitions </font></a>and hackathons.

 I am currently working as a Junior Data Scientist at [Ineuron.ai](https://ineuron.ai/) where I am working on building a Natural Language Processing model and deploying them to Cloud Platform like AWS, GCP, Azure.